- I cannot finish the Personalized Precalculus Program (PPP) before I attend my New Student Conference. Can I still participate in the PPP?

-As long as you can attend the majority of the online sessions (missing a maximum of three), you should still participate.
+As long as you can attend the majority of the online sessions, you should still participate.
 Every online session is recorded.
 If you must miss one, you can view the recording and keep up with the rest of your group.
 Keep in mind, attending the online sessions is the best way to be successful.

 How much time per week will this program require?